Spain: World Cup win and Rubiales' kiss may reshape football – DW – 09/05/2023

 The widespread condemnation, which even sawfar-right party VOX slam his behavior, although also decrying a left-wing "political and media hunt" against him, can be read as a sign of change.

 "The best thing that this unwanted kiss has done was show us that society has understood feminist culture," Tronchoni said.
-The backlash against Rubiales was natural and quick, according to the sports journalist said.
+The backlash against Rubiales was natural and quick, according to the sports journalist.
 "The country is a lot more feminist than it was five years ago."

 Your move, RFEF